 Many lenders may also require a letter, which evaluates the borrower based on the “5 Cs of Credit”

 Given the risk inherent with transactional funding, some real estate investors may wish to consider alternatives, including:

-Private Money Loans: Private money loans are not associated with an institution, but rather private investors with access to capital of their own.
+Private Money Loans: Private money loans are not associated with an institution but rather private investors with access to capital of their own.
 Without an attachment to an institution, private money lenders are easier to qualify for and faster to act.
-In return, however, private money lenders will ask for higher interest rates, upwards of 12% to 15%.
+However, private money lenders will ask for higher interest rates, upwards of 12% to 15%.

 HELOCs: Otherwise known as home equity lines of credit, HELOCs allow investors to borrow against the equity in their own homes to finance subsequent real estate purchases.